-To delete a sink, select the sink in the Exports page and click Delete at the top of the page.
+To delete a sink, select the sink in the Router page and click Delete at the top of the page.
 Alternatively, select Delete sink from the menu more_vert to the right of the sink's name.

 This section describes how you can grant Logging the Cloud Identity and Access Management permissions to write exported logs to your sink's export destination.

 When you create a sink, Logging creates a new service account for the sink, called a unique writer identity.
-You cannot manage this service account directly as it is owned and managed by Stackdriver Logging.
+You cannot manage this service account directly as it is owned and managed by Cloud Logging.
 The service account is deleted if the sink gets deleted.

 Your export destination must permit this service account to write log entries.
 To set up this permission, follow these steps:

 Create the new sink in the Cloud Console, the